farisachugthai/dynamic_ipython/docs/source/jupyter.rst

     In [7]: png_formatter = ip.display_formatter.formatters['image/png']
     In [8]: png_formatter.for_type(Foo, foo_to_png)

-For further details, see :ref:`IPython.core.formatters`.
+For further details, see :mod:`IPython.core.formatters`.

 Jupyter Notebook